zibz0017/QuartzVault/content/Notes.md

 - Emes:
 - Pirkei Avos (4:5.
 As explained by רבינו Yonah there) discusses how it is important for one to have a strong desire for the truth and be willing to sit for a days, and even years, to be able to clarify a small point, meaning, that one is driven by a desire to make sure that their understanding of is correct and there is no amount of effort that is too great to make sure that this happens.[^349]
 - Even when there is nothing telling the person that they have some misunderstanding, they are still willing to toil to understand as best as they can to make sure that their understanding is correct.[^349]
-- The difference between someone who wants to follow halacha (who is also a chashuv person for having that desire) and this person with nearly unquenchable desire for truth is considered a totally different level.[^350]
+- The difference between someone who wants to follow הלכה (who is also a חשוב person for having that desire) and this person with nearly unquenchable desire for truth is considered a totally different level.[^350]
-- The Pnei Yehoshua writes that he would sometimes spend many years on one sugya.[^351]
+- The Pnei יהושע writes that he would sometimes spend many years on one sugya.[^351]
 - Pirkei Avos (2:7 as explained by רבינו Yonah there) says that anxiety over ones possessions will shorten one's life, while anxiety over תורה, which naturally should have the same effect, will lengthen one's days.[^352]
 - It is clear from there that the level of anxiety for תורה one should have is at least the level that one has about their possessions.[^352]
 - A תלמיד of Rav Naftali Trop said that Rav Naftali would sometimes give multiple pshatim in shiur on a topic.
 Each pshat he gave was beautiful and would have been praised by the גדולים in Europe.
 However, Rav Naftoli would keep working because for some reason or other, he didn't like what he was saying.
 He would keep going until he found a pshat he liked.[^353]
 - This point is further seen from the fact that Rav Naftoli would only give one shiur a week and he would spend the the week working on the shiur.
 Yet, he focuses on one topic and doesn't incorporate much from shas.
 He was clearly using his extraordinary brain power to try and explain one point as bet as he could.[^353]
-- the middah of Emes is also helpful when it comes to paskening halacha למעשה for oneself.[^354]
+- the middah of Emes is also helpful when it comes to paskening הלכה למעשה for oneself.[^354]
-- A person has a lot of negios and that can blind a person from getting the halacha right.[^354]
+- A person has a lot of negios and that can blind a person from getting the הלכה right.[^354]
 - Even if the person has yirah, that may not be enough to fight these negios.[^354]
 - If someone couples the yirah with this midah of emes, that can get them to overcome the negios.[^354]
 - To clarify, the middah of emes is about emes for its own sake, not just about avoiding doing an aveirah (as that is what yirah is).
 A person with the middah of emes will even be careful about not doing עבירות by mistake because that would be the result of a distortion of the truth.[^355]
 - See אור ישראל maamar 29, the end of chapter 5 earlier in this ספר and אמונה ובטחון Chapter 3 Os 30.[^356]
-- The Ralbag in Parsha Yisro discusses how a judge needs to have a love for truth so they can judge honestly.[^357]
+- The רלב"ג in Parsha Yisro discusses how a judge needs to have a love for truth so they can judge honestly.[^357]
 - Tochacha:
 - A person needs to be able to accept tochacha.[^358]
 - רבינו בחיי (beginning of parshas שמות) says that the תורה is entirely tochacha.[^358]
 - This seems difficult to understand as it appears that much of the תורה is not tochacha.
 There are many parts of the תורה that do not talk about issurim at all.[^358]
 - It appears that this means that the תורה is full of wisdom that is actually beyond human comprehension and it is only because Hashem bestows upon us understanding that we are able to understand it.[^358]
-- A person who is not willing to accept the wisdom of the תורה and straighten his daas along the yashrus dictated by the תורה will end up arguing on the תורה itself.[^358]
+- A person who is not willing to accept the wisdom of the תורה and straighten his דעת along the yashrus dictated by the תורה will end up arguing on the תורה itself.[^358]
 - See אור ישראל Igeres 4 (mentioned before) that discusses this same point.[^358]
 - {<span style="color:rgb(255, 0, 0)">To me this seems more along the lines of anivus, or the ability to admit that your wrong.
 Well, I guess that is what tochacha is.</span>}
 - Perfectionism: